Auditions - Youth Performers Ages 8 - 14; Adult Performers 18+

 Director: Emily Steen

-There is a participation fee of $475 for this production
+There is a $500 participation fee for this production if cast.

 ALL ROLES ARE OPEN FOR THIS PRODUCTION